 The park features 14 water slides along with three pools: a Wave Pool, an Activity Pool, and a Kids Pool.

-Log the coasters, stadiums, and venues you’ve experienced, rate White Water Bay, and see what your friends thought.
+Log the coasters, stadiums, and venues you’ve experienced, rate White Water Bay opening date and hours, and see what your friends thought.
 Get the ThrillZing app.